rohitpjpti18/image-processing/README.md

 # image-processing
-An implementation of Jpeg compression using discrete fourier transform (DCT)
+An implementation of jpeg compression using discrete fourier transform (DCT)